-At Focus Ten Consulting, we believe that “we” encourages us to be our better selves because we must consider others while we think of ourselves.
+At Focus Ten Consulting, “we” encourages us to be our better selves.
+We must consider others while we think of ourselves.
 It asks us to consider our groups, our teams, our organizations, our customers, our vendors, and everyone else we deal with.
 And, moreover, it creates community.

 The community we are building at Focus Ten is one that provides challenge, opportunity, and reward.
 We believe in a few core principles: